top of page

 Change is crucial, and Sylvain Filippi, managing director of Envision Racing, leads this effort from Silverstone.
 His goal is for all cars to run on 100% sustainably fueled hybrids.
 "By 2025, we aim to introduce a carbon-neutral, sustainably fueled hybrid engine that maintains power and speed," he states.
 Filippi is working to reduce carbon emissions and is in discussions with fuel companies to boost production for sports and broader uses.
 Lewis Hamilton supports this initiative, advocating for environmental change.
 Sebastien Vettel agrees, urging F1 to use its resources for a greener future.
 By 2030, F1 aims to achieve a net-zero carbon footprint, addressing the approximately 250,000 tons of carbon emissions produced annually.

 So, how do they plan to do that?
-In 2022, F1 introduced 10% sustainable fuel, a positive step, despite cars contributing only 0.7% of the season's emissions, highlighting the need for broader initiatives.
-F1 Managing Director Ross Brawn suggests sustainable fuel offers a competitive edge, and rewarding eco-friendly teams could be beneficial.
+In 2022, F1 introduced 10% sustainable fuel, a positive step, although cars contributed only 0.7% of the season's emissions, highlighting the need for broader initiatives.
+F1 Managing Director Ross Brawn suggests sustainable fuel offers a competitive edge.
+Recognizing eco-friendly teams could further drive this goal.

-Other options to reduce emissions that are being considered and tested include the use of biofuels, hybrid, or electric powertrains, although the latter is more costly.
-Enhancing vehicle efficiency through improved engine design and the use of lighter materials is also a possibility.
-Whatever findings they uncover will be applied to the broader car population.
-However, with over 1.3 billion internal combustion cars in the world, rolling out the improvements will take time.
+Other options for reducing emissions being considered and tested include biofuels, hybrid, or electric powertrains.
+While the latter option may be more costly, enhancing vehicle efficiency through improved engine design and lighter materials is also on the table.
+Findings from these experiments will eventually benefit the broader car population.
+However, rolling out improvements will take time due to the over 1.3 billion internal combustion cars in the world.

 A British Formula One engineer, Paddy Lowe, is on a mission to develop sustainable fuel.
-His Zero Petroleum project aims to produce synthetic petroleum for use in existing cars and in areas of the world that lack electrical infrastructure to support electric vehicles.
-While progress has been made in reducing motorsport carbon emissions through the use of sustainable fuels and other innovations, there remains significant potential for further advancements.
+His Zero Petroleum project aims to produce synthetic petroleum for existing cars and areas without adequate electric vehicle infrastructure.
+While significant progress has been made in reducing motorsport carbon emissions through sustainable fuels and innovations, further advancements are still necessary.

-The FIA, teams, and racetracks contribute significantly to the ongoing research.
+The FIA, teams, and racetracks contribute significantly to ongoing research.
 The French racetrack, Paul Ricard, has achieved high FIA environmental certification thanks to its Corporate Social Responsibility strategy.
-It has reduced water usage by capturing rainwater and decreased electricity consumption with solar panel installations.
+It has reduced water usage by capturing rainwater.
+Electricity consumption has also dropped due to solar panel installations.
 At Paul Ricard, all race and spectator waste is recycled.
-Plants and hedges landscaped on the grounds minimise engine noise and protect wildlife, while a bio-monitoring system assesses air quality.
+Landscaping with plants and hedges minimises engine noise and protects wildlife, while a bio-monitoring system assesses air quality.

-Implementing sustainability measures will make the sport more enjoyable by levelling the playing field and bringing more of the driver's ability back into the racing.
-The measures will also even out racing teams' budgets and, best of all, reduce their carbon footprint.
-Such action is needed to avoid severe global climate consequences.
+Implementing sustainability measures will make the sport more enjoyable by levelling the playing field and bringing back the driver's ability into racing.
+These measures will also even out racing teams' budgets and, most importantly, reduce their carbon footprint.
+Such actions are essential to avoid severe global climate consequences.
 The FIA must address car pollution for sustainable development and is already exploring eco-friendly solutions through the Formula E championship.

 Formula E demonstrates that motorsport can be a relatively quiet and environmentally friendly exercise, marking a groundbreaking shift in the racing scene.
 Unlike traditional racing formats that rely heavily on combustion engines, Formula E uses fully electric vehicles, which significantly reduces noise pollution and carbon emissions.
-This transition not only aligns with global efforts to combat climate change but also sets a precedent for future racing formats.
+This transition aligns with global efforts to combat climate change and sets a precedent for future racing formats.

 Formula E showcases advancements in battery efficiency and energy recovery, proving that high performance and sustainability can coexist.
 Races on temporary street circuits in major cities engage urban populations, fostering environmentally conscious racing enthusiasts.
 Formula E provides ecological benefits and serves as a testing ground for automotive manufacturers investing in electric technology.
 Companies use the series to develop and refine electric vehicle technologies in a competitive environment, resulting in more efficient products available to consumers and accelerating the mainstream adoption of electric vehicles.